Retail Stocks Slide in Wake of Amazon's Deal for Whole Foods

-Shares of retailers fell Friday after Amazon.com said it will buy Whole Foods Market, potentially squeezing its grocery store competitors.
+Shares of retailers fell Friday after Amazon.com said it would buy Whole Foods Market, potentially squeezing their competitors.

 Continue Reading Below

-It marked another hit to grocers that were already under pressure after Kroger, the nation's biggest supermarket chain, warned of disappointing earnings.
-Retailers from traditional grocers to big-box operators tumbled on fears that Amazon's plans to delve deeper into the grocery store space may hurt their businesses, similar to how the online retailer pressured bookstores.
+Grocers were already under pressure after Kroger, the nation's biggest supermarket chain, warned of disappointing earnings a day earlier.
+Retailers from traditional grocers to big-box operators tumbled Friday on fears that Amazon would do to them what it did to bookstores, analysts and fund managers said.

 "This is a shot across the bow," said Sean Lynch, co-head of global equities at the Wells Fargo Investment Institute.
 "The worry is that Amazon is going to impact the market, drive margins down."

-Amazon said early Friday it would pay $42 a share for Whole Foods, valuing the grocer at a 27% premium to its closing price Thursday.
-The giant retailer's stock jumped 3.1%, while Whole Foods shares rose 27%.
+The giant internet retailer's stock rose 2.4%, while Whole Foods shares jumped 29%.

-Rival grocers Supervalu fell 14% and Kroger tumbled 13%.
-On Thursday Kroger dropped 19% after its said increasing competition will hurt earnings for the year.
+Rival grocers Supervalu and Kroger both tumbled, capping a brutal week for the industry.
+Kroger shares sank Thursday after it said increasing competition will hurt earnings for the year.
+That competition isn't letting up -- this week German grocery chain Lidl opened its first stores in the U.S.

-Big-box operators such as Wal-Mart and Target fell 5.4% and 9.2%, respectively, on Friday.
+Big-box operators such as Wal-Mart Stores and Target fell 4.7% and 5.1%, respectively, on Friday.

 Continue Reading Below